-Wheat dosa recipe is made using whole wheat flour or atta.
-A quick instant atta dosa recipe to make an healthy breakfast or a meal with some easy chutney.
-This recipe yields crispy dosas and it can be used to make wheat uttapam as well.
+Wheat dosa is a thin instant crepe made with whole wheat flour or atta, spices & herbs.
+This instant atta dosa is quick to make for an healthy breakfast or a meal with some easy chutney.
+This recipe yields crispy wheat flour dosas and it can be used to make wheat uttapam as well.
 To get the thin and crisp texture little rice flour is used.
 However it is optional, you can make without rice flour too if you make a thick dosa or utthapam.

 To make a wheat uttapam, pour batter to make a thicker dosa, sprinkle chopped onions, green chilies, tomatoes and coriander leaves.

 You can use water to mix the flour and make a batter.
 Usually buttermilk or curd diluted water is used for binding the flour, but milk can also be used.
 The aroma is totally different from the buttermilk version.
 Buttermilk lends a mild tang flavor to the wheat dosa while milk lends a nice milky aroma.